-In the calibration world there is a distinct difference between a calibration and an alignment.
-Many people will interchange the words, which leads to more confusion.
+In the calibration world, there is a distinct difference between a calibration and an adjustment.
+Often these two words are used interchangeably, which can lead to confusion.

-Call us if you have any questions about calibrations or would like to discuss a plan about getting your tools on a calibration schedule.
+Call us if you have any questions about calibrations or want to discuss a plan for getting your tools on a calibration schedule.

 What Happens During A Honeywell VG-14A Vertical Gyro Overhaul?